What do I need to know to start work with Take Note?

 What are the rates of pay?

-For full transcription the rates of pay start at £0.46 pence per minute of audio (not per minute of your own time) to over £1.00, the full list of our pay rates for each This will increase depending on the number of speakers in the audio.
-You will start with full transcription and then train in summary files and notes later on, which are paid at different rates.
-It should take you no longer than three to four times the length of the audio to type a full transcription, although it will inevitably take longer than this as you find your feet.
+For verbatim transcription the rates of pay start at £0.46 pence per minute of audio (not per minute of your own time).
+This will increase depending on the number of speakers in the audio.
+You will start with verbatim transcription and then train in other file types later on, which are paid at different rates.
+It should take you no longer than three to four times the length of the audio to type a verbatim transcription, although it will inevitably take longer than this as you find your feet.
 This is why your typing speed is so important.
 Please think carefully about whether you are suitable before progressing.

 How do I get paid?